AnnaSyme/archived_testlab/agrf/templates/intro.md

 Welcome to the Galaxy {{ site_name }} {{ lab_name }}!

-Analyse your AGRF sequencing data here.
+You can analyse your AGRF sequencing data here with useful tools and workflows.